dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 extern alias RxV6;
 extern alias RxV7;

+// This brings extension methods defined by Rx v7 in the System namespace into
-using RxV7::System; // for the Subscribe extension method using RxV7::System.Reactive.Linq; // for Select
+// scope.
+That means that when we call the Subscribe extension method below, we
+// get the Rx v7 version.
+using RxV7::System;

+// This brings extension methods defined by Rx v7 in the System.Reactive.Linq
+// namespace into scope.
+That means that when we call Select below, we get the
+// Rx v7 version.
+using RxV7::System.Reactive.Linq;

+// Here we're indicating that we want the Rx v6 version of Observable.
 IObservable<int> numbers = RxV6::System.Reactive.Linq.Observable.Range(0, 3);

+// This plugs the Range observable from Rx v6 into the Select operator from Rx
+// v7.
+This is allowed, because all versions of Rx respect the IObservable<T>
+// contract.
+It might be suboptimal, because Rx operators recognized one
+// another when you compose them, and can perform certain optimizations, and
+// that won't happen here because the v7 library isn't going to recognize this
+// Range operator as one of its own.
+But it will still work correctly.
 IObservable<string> strings = numbers.Select(x => x.ToString());

+// This applies the Rx 7 version of the callback-drive Subscribe extension
+// method because we specified the RxV7 prefix with the using directive
+// above.
 strings.Subscribe(Console.WriteLine);
 ```

 This uses the Rx v6 implementation of `Observable.Range`, but the two places where this uses extension methods (the call to `Select` and the call to the delegate-based `Subscribe` overload) will use the Rx v6 implementation, because that's what we specified in the `using` directives when importing the relevant namespaces.

 So it's possible to make it work, but we consider this to be confusing and painful.
-The `extern alias` mechanism is really something you should only have to use if something somewhere has gone horribly wrong.
+You should only really need to use the `extern alias` mechanism if something somewhere has gone horribly wrong.
 We don't want to make it the norm in Rx usage.
 And it wouldn't be for simple applications that use Rx directly.
 But it would become necessary any time you have indirect references to versions of Rx from both sides of this alleged 'clean break'.

 The only way to avoid this would be to change not just the NuGet package names but also all the namespaces.
+(Even this still has the potential to cause confusion if any file ends up needing to us namespaces from both worlds.)
 That somewhat resembles what the Azure SDK team did a few years back: they introduced a new set of libraries under a completely different set of namespaces.
 There was no attempt at or pretence of continuity.
 New NuGet packages were released, and the old ones they replaced have gradually been deprecated.

 You could argue that we've already done this.
 There's a whole new version of Rx at https://github.com/reaqtive/reaqtor that implements functionality not available in `System.Reactive`.
 (Most notably the ability to persist a subscription.
-In the ['reaqtive' implementation of Rx](https://reaqtive.net), operators that accumulate state over time, such as [`Aggregate`](https://introtorx.com/chapters/aggregation#aggregate), can migrate across machines, and be checkpointed, enabling reliable, persistent Rx subscriptions to run over the long term, potentially even for years.)
+In this, the ['reaqtive' implementation of Rx](https://reaqtive.net), operators that accumulate state over time, such as [`Aggregate`](https://introtorx.com/chapters/aggregation#aggregate), can migrate across machines, and be checkpointed, enabling reliable, persistent Rx subscriptions to run over the long term, potentially even for years.)
 The NuGet package names and the namespaces are completely different.
 There's no attempt to create any continuity here.

 An upshot of this is that there is no straightforward way to migrate from `System.Reactive` to the [reaqtive Rx](https://reaqtive.net).
 (The Azure SDK revamp has the same characteristic.
 You can't just change your NuGet package references: you need to change your code to use the newer libraries, because lots of things are just different.)